JacobYoung97/Encoding/README.md

 `./decode < [destinationFile]`.

 The "destinationFile" is the same one as was run with the encoding program.
 This will output the file contents decoded to the screen.

+Some samples can be found in the samples folder.

 ## Version history
 ### Basic Input Version (non-pretty output)